adyshake/adyshake.github.io/_posts/2019-11-30-a-hacky-gpu-switcher.md

 ---

 With the arrival of my Razer Core X eGPU enclosure, I was pretty excited to get back into some video editing and gaming, but there was a massive issue.
 My video and audio streams were both stuttering as soon as I'd plug it in.
 A bit of googling led to me to the solution to disable my integrated GPU from the Device Manager.
-That's odd though, I don't see any complaints from users with dedicated NVIDIA GPUs in their machines.
+That was odd though, I didn't see any complaints from users with dedicated NVIDIA GPUs in their machines.
 I figure NVIDIA Optimus must have something to do with this.
-Anyway with a working solution, I could finally begin automating this procedure.
+Anyway, with a working solution I could finally begin automating this procedure.

 Windows provides a pretty powerful interface to instrument your plugged in hardware through WMI -- Windows Management Interface.
 Here's the powershell